'I'm asking companies not to let TikTok stay dark!' Trump to issue executive order Monday for popular app * WorldNetDaily * by Joe Kovacs

 — WorldNetDaily (@worldnetdaily) January 19, 2025

-While TikTok is a popular app especially among America’s younger populace, concerns about the company’s ties to Communist China have pushed U.S. lamakers to suspend its service in America unless the company divests its ownership.
+While TikTok is a popular app especially among America’s younger populace, concerns about the company’s ties to Communist China have pushed U.S. lamwakers to suspend its service in America unless the company divests its ownership.

+Mere hours after Trump’s post, the app started coming back online for American users.

+The company said, “In agreement with our service providers, TikTok is in the process of restoring service.
+We thank President Trump for providing the necessary clarity and assurance to our service providers that they will face no penalties for providing TikTok to over 170 million Americans and allowing over 7 million small businesses to thrive.”

+It added, “We will work with President Trump on a long-term solution that keeps TikTok in the United States.”

-TikTok want offline Sunday morning, posting a message indicating: “A law banning TikTok has been enacted in the U.S. Unfortunately, that means you can’t use TikTok for now.
+TikTok want offline earlier Sunday morning, posting a message indicating: “A law banning TikTok has been enacted in the U.S. Unfortunately, that means you can’t use TikTok for now.

+BREAKING: Both TikTok and CapCut are officially banned and showing ‘not available’ for users in the United States pic.twitter.com/5R3KJIhHI1

 “We are fortunate that President Trump has indicated that he will work with us on a solution to reinstate TikTok once he takes office.
 Please stay tuned!

-Note: Update: TikTok is back up and running in the U.S. https://t.co/xpVbQBu1u3